TerragonDE/TIC-Torch/README.md

 3. Run TIC-Torch to resize and create variations of the images to train the Neural Network.

 4. Run TIC-Torch to classify a new jpg.

+# Installation
+Just download this repository as a ZIP file and extract.

+Then run "jupyter lab" from terminal, open the .ipynb file, and run the script to test with all defaults.